robOcity/ai-course/resources/python-and-ai-resources.md

 * [AIMA Glossary](https://github.com/aimacode/aima-glossary) - Glossary of terms used in the text.

-* [AIMA Visualizations](http://aimacode.github.io/aima-javascript/) - Run and visualize AI algorithms in our text.
+* [AIMA Visualizations](http://aimacode.github.io/aima-javascript/) - Run and visualize AI algorithms.

 ## AI Video Tutorials

-* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Inspiring lectures and curated materials from a true expert in the field.
+* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Inspiring lectures and curated materials from a real expert in the field.

   * [Tutorials](https://www.youtube.com/playlist?list=PLxymR0ZPfMmV-vGtvhvTeWHIcnh-bTjDI) - Inform your understanding of algorithms by solving problems hand.
 Only when you understand how an algorithm works and can demonstrate it to others, are you ready to start coding.
 Not only does Jessica Noss have the best explanations.
 Her tutorials have the best sound and video quality too.